CedricTheveneau/DevOlution/README.md

 ## Purpose

 Dev'Olution is a personal project I created to make it simple for people to see my progress as a developer.
-The main goal is to centralize my tunes and liveries in one single place so it's easier to find what you want/need and access it.
 Another goal of this project is to show how organized I am, and to keep learning as I'm making another website.

 It'll be organized as a blog, I want it to look clean, simple.
 I also want it to be straightforward and easy to navigate.